strimzi/strimzi.github.io/_posts/2025-04-16-strimzicon2025-schedule.md

 You can find more details about speakers and sessions on the official [page](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-2025-virtual/) as part of the CNCF events.

-Looking forward to seeing you at the conference and remember to [register](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-2025-virtual/) ... it's free!
+Looking forward to seeing you at the conference and don't forget to [register](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-2025-virtual/).
+It's free!